 Budapest, the majestic capital city of Hungary, is where most people start when exploring the country.
-It’s easy to see why, given that its striking architecture, thermal baths, and ruin pubs each appeal to different types of visitors, ensuring there’s always things to do for tourists.
+It’s easy to see why, given that its striking architecture, thermal baths, and ruin bars each appeal to different types of visitors, ensuring there are always things to do for tourists.

 How to Get Around

 Although many of the day trips mentioned below can be done by public transport, consider renting a car for the day to give yourself more flexibility and independence.
 Your own four wheels allow you to be in control of your time and schedule, and depending on how many people are in your group, renting a car might even work out cheaper than other forms of transportation.
 You can compare car rental deals and find the cheapest prices at Rentalcars.com, an aggregation site that searches and displays prices and availability from hundreds of car rental companies so that you can be sure of getting the best possible car for your budget

 Don’t want to drive or deal with the hassle of public transport?
 No worries, we’ve listed the best tour for each day trip (where available).

 The cute town of Szentendre makes for one of the classic Budapest day trips.
 Found just north of Budapest along the Danube River, the town is known for its artistic flair.
 The best way to see the city is to simply take a stroll through its narrow streets, admiring all the colorful Baroque houses and picture-postcard cobblestone lanes.
 As you explore, you’ll find countless craft shops and galleries that have been the lifeblood of Szentendre, earning it the nickname the Artists’ Village.
 Also, don’t miss its wonderful promenade along the Danube, further adding to the town’s pretty scenery.
 Szentendre perfectly captures the Bohemian spirit of the 18th and 19th centuries and is a wonderful spot if you’re seeking inspiration of your own.